Al Mayadeen English

 'Israel' caught between pressure and isolation

 According to CNN, the Israeli regime is walking a tightrope.
-On one hand, it is eager to block any US-Iran agreement it perceives as a “bad deal,” while on the other, it seeks to avoid alienating the United States, particularly under a Trump administration that has already clashed with Israeli Prime Minister Benjamin Netanyahu on key issues.
+On one hand, it is eager to block any US-Iran agreement it perceives as a “bad deal,” and on the other, it seeks to avoid alienating the United States, particularly under a Trump administration that has already clashed with Israeli Prime Minister Benjamin Netanyahu on key issues.

 “At the end of the day, the Israeli decision-making is going to be predicated on US policy determinations and actions,” said Jonathan Panikoff, a former senior US intelligence official, who added that Netanyahu may not risk a rupture in US-Israeli relations without at least tacit American approval.